BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ### FlameRobin
 The connection dialog now lists any `FlameRobin` Server hosts (DataSources) and Server host Databases.
 As everyone familiar with Firebird will know, this makes a huge difference when entering remote Firebird server database paths.

+### A Note on AutoIncrement
+The logic for auto-increment detection of a trigger (which avoids interrogating the dml) appears to work correctly.
+There is no documentation to show otherwise, but there is info on the web implying it cannot be done.
+If you have a case where this logic fails, please pop us a mail.</br>
+(We assert a trigger with TRIGGER_TYPE == 1, SEQUENCENO == 1 and FLAGS == 1 with a single dependency column and with a unique single index segment on a 'PRIMARY KEY' index constitutes an auto-increment trigger.
+You can create an auto-increment without meeting these conditions but then it won't fall into the scope of a SqlServer PrimaryKey with AutoIncrement, and that's what we're after.)

 ## Known issues